This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 60% profit margin with wholesale from 4 manufacturers

-"Which Japanese goods are really profitable souvenirs for foreigners?"
+"Which Japanese goods are really beneficial as souvenirs for foreigners?"

 In fact, what foreigners want to buy most is